 Pitching coach Jeff Jensen, who Griffin praised for his work and game planning with Abel and the rest of the Jesuit pitching staff, remembered that moment with his head coach, as well as the dominant performance that Abel put up in the first game of the season.
 The right-hander struck out 12 batters in six shutout innings, walking none and allowing just one hit.

 “[It was] basically everything you want to see from your ace pitcher any time and for us as a team with what our expectations were,” Jensen said.
 “It was just really, really cool to see it all come together for him.
 And he never really let up from there.”

 Abel continued to cruise on the mound throughout the season, and batted in the middle of the Jesuit order as the designated hitter when he did not pitch.
-He posted a 10-0 record throughout the entire year with an ERA of 1.26.
+He posted a 10-0 record throughout the entire year with a 1.26 ERA.
 The Crusaders finished the regular season at 21-5, earning the top seed in the 32-team, single-elimination state playoff bracket.

 With the team holding home-field advantage throughout the playoffs, Abel pitched on Monday, May 20, at Jesuit in their first-round game against Wilson.
 He gave up just one hit over 5 1/3 innings as Jesuit won 4-0.

 This was a planned short outing for Abel so he could pitch again in the quarterfinals, as long as Jesuit did not need him to keep pitching against Wilson.